DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 - `/`: Root endpoint, merely for health-checks.
 - `/about/`: A small 'about'-endpoint with information about the model currently in use and the repository for the service code.
 - `/api/predict/`: The most important endpoint, which accepts an image file and provides inference using the current production model.
+- `/api/predict/preproduction/`: Similar to the `/api/predict/`-endpoint, except that this uses the tagged `preprod`-model from W&B. This is intended for pre-release quality control for new models.
-- `/api/predict/dummy/`: Similar to the `/api/predict/`, except that a dummy model (pre-trained `mobilenetv4` from `timm`) is used for inference.
+- `/api/predict/dummy/`: Similar to the `/api/predict/`-endpoint, except that a dummy model (pre-trained `mobilenetv4` from `timm`) is used for inference.
 This is primarily used for testing purposes.

 ### Question 24